pm-ssingh/CF/README.md

 # CF
-Testing for Data Visualizations with Python course from CF Author Saurabh Singh
+Testing for Data Visualizations with Python course from CF.
+Author Saurabh Singh